wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

-Install Wazuh and its multiple components by following the installation workflow that best suits your enterprise needs.
+Install Wazuh and its multiple components by following the installation workflow that best suits your needs.
 To learn more about each component and its capabilities, check the :ref:`Components <components>` section.

 Wazuh server installation